Fatigued doctor overlooked lung cancer mass on x-ray

 He went on to say that he believes his oversight was caused by fatigue and he may have accidentally clicked the "acknowledge" button on the report but did not actually read it.

-The results of the woman's x-ray were also sent to her general practitioner, however a new doctor to the practice thought it was the hospital's responsibility to review the results as they had ordered the scan.
+The results of the woman's x-ray were also sent to her general practitioner.
+However, a new doctor at the practice thought it was the hospital's responsibility to review the results as they had ordered the scan.

 The woman's daughter told the commissioner that the diagnosis failure had had a devastating effect on the lives of her mother and family.